JJtan2002/x-cube-n6-ai-hand-landmarks/README.md

 Three binaries must be programmed in the board's external flash using the following procedure:

-1. Switch the BOOT1 switch to the right position.
+1. Set both switches to the right side.
 2. Program `Binary/ai_fsbl.hex` (to be done once) (First stage boot loader).
 3. Program `Binary/palm_detector_data.hex` (parameters of the palm detector model).
 4. Program `Binary/hand_landmark_data.hex` (parameters of the hand landmarks model).
-5. Program `Binary/x-cube-n6-ai-hand-landmarks.hex` (firmware application).
+5. Program `Binary/x-cube-n6-ai-hand-landmarks-dk.hex` (firmware application) for STM32N6570-DK.
+For MB1940 NUCLEO-N657X0-Q select either
+   `Binary/x-cube-n6-ai-hand-landmarks-nucleo-uvc.hex` or `Binary/x-cube-n6-ai-hand-landmarks-nucleo-spi.hex`
-6. Switch the BOOT1 switch to the left position.
+6. Set both switches to the left side.
-7. Perform a power down/up sequence.
+7. Power cycle the board.

 ### How to Program Hex Files Using STM32CubeProgrammer UI